Tuesday, May 29, 2012

 Photo by Becky Rosenthal of The Vintage Mixer

-Preheat oven to 300 degrees F. Line 2 baking sheets with silicone mats (preferable) or parchment paper laid over guides for sizing the cookies (you can find these online, I'm sure).
+Preheat oven to 300 degrees F. Line 2 baking sheets with silicone mats (preferable) or parchment paper laid over guides for sizing the cookies.

-In the bowl of a mixer fitted with the whisk attachment, beat aged egg whites and cream of tartar on medium speed until soft peals form.
+In the bowl of a mixer fitted with the whisk attachment, beat aged egg whites and cream of tartar on medium speed until soft peaks form.
 Slowly incorporate the sugar.
-Quickly mix in a few drops of green food coloring and mix until still peaks form.
+Quickly mix in a few drops of green food coloring and mix until stiff peaks form.

-In a separate bowl, stir together ground almonds, pistachios, and powdered sugar.
+In a separate bowl, sift together ground almonds, pistachios, and powdered sugar.
 Carefully fold in egg white mixture.

 Place the mixture in a pastry bag fitted with a 1/2 inch round tip.
 Following the guide (see photo above), pipe circles onto the silicone mat or parchment paper laid over the guide.
-Let rest about 30 minutes, until the top of the macaron is dry.
+Let rest about 30 minutes, until the top of the macarons are dry.
 Remove guide before placing pans in the oven.

 Bake macarons for about 15 minutes, until the macarons are set and have some nice feet on them.
 Cool before CAREFULLY removing from the baking sheet.